Claims for damaged devices may be handled in any of the following ways:

-The claims process for lost and stolen devices is simpler.
+The claims process for lost and stolen devices is straight forward.
+A claim is filed and a payment goes to the parent to reimburse the school.
 A police report is required for stolen devices.

-SDC will implement the most stream lined solution to support the district and the students' families.
+SDC will customize and implement the best solution to support your district and your students' families.

 Must all schools in a district participate in the insurance?

-Absolutely NOT!
-SDC will provide insurance on all or just 1 school in a district.
+No. SDC will provide insurance on all or just one school in a district.

 What are the insurance payment options?